 An illustration of how computer vision uses triangulation from two different perspectives to determine distances.
 In this example, the distance between the two points on the house (indicated by red dots) is calculated.

-Aurora's 3D Metric Estimation tool uses any satellite or aerial imagery (such as Google, Bing or even aerial imagery captured from a drone) and Google Street View imagery to provide those two different viewpoints needed to use triangulation.
+Aurora's 3D measurement tool uses any satellite or aerial imagery (such as Google, Bing or even aerial imagery captured from a drone) and Google Street View imagery to provide those two different viewpoints needed to use triangulation.
 These images also provide information on the camera position that is accurate within a few feet.
 With this data, computer vision allows project designers to extract 3D measurements from the scene—such as the slope of a roof or the heights of chimneys or trees—ensuring the accuracy of the site model.

 Speeding Up the Design Process